tungngovn/tungngoresearch/index.md

 ## Research Interest

-My research interest is in autonomous systems such as robots, and vehicles.
+My research interest is in human-robot interaction and autonomous systems such as robots, and vehicles.
 My research spans from algorithms (**Reinforcement Learning, SLAM, Deep Learning, and Probabilistic Robotics**) to hands-on developing robotic systems (ROS, electrical circuit, and 3D printing).

 <!--
 ## News